wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/hpcallocations.md

 	<li>Summary of the proposed research (2 pages maximum).</li>
 	<li>Results from any prior Allocations, including Startups.
 	<ul>
-		<li>Include a list of any publications resulting from these allocations, including conference presentations, technical reports, in preparation manuscripts, etc.</li>
+		<li>Include a list of any publications resulting from prior allocations, including conference presentations, technical reports, in preparation manuscripts, etc.</li>
 		<li>Include a list of any broader impacts, including students or postdocs trained, etc.</li>
 	</ul>
 	</li>
-	<li>Estimated resources required, which must include:
+	<li>Estimated resources required, which includes what software/applications will be used and a table that provides information to calculate the total amount of compute time requested for the next 12 months with table headings of (Number of Jobs, Number of Nodes per Job, Job Duration) and then rows for each different job configuration of Nodes per Job or Job Duration.
+(2 pages maximum)
 	<ul>
-		<li>A justification of the number and type of nodes you will request, and any specific software, hardware, or networking requirements.
-Wherever possible, justify this request with performance data from smaller scale experiments that validates the scope of the need (2 pages maximum)</li>
 	</ul>
 	</li>
 	<li>List any sources of funding (or pending funding) that support the proposed research, including funding agency and grant name(s).</li>